tkdeshan/tkdeshan/README.md

         I work as a Software Engineer Intern at <a href="https://agro.elzian.com/">Elzian Agro (Pvt) Ltd.</a>
       </p>
       <p>
-        I am a creative thinker, well-organized, and self-motivated.
-I have the ability to learn new tools quickly and adapt to emerging technologies.
-I enjoy applying my knowledge to solve real-world problems with an innovative mind.
+      I'm a creative thinker, well-organized, and self-motivated.
+I quickly learn new tools and adapt to emerging technologies, boasting experience in both web and software development.
+I love using my programming and electronics knowledge to solve real-world problems with an innovative approach.
       </p>
       <p>
         I have completed my BSc degree in Physical Science (awaiting results) at the University of Kelaniya, with subjects including Computer Studies, Electronics, and Physics.
-Additionally, I have successfully completed the Full Stack Developer Program offered by the University of Moratuwa.
+Additionally, I have successfully completed the Full Stack Developer Program and Microcontroller-based system design course offered by the University of Moratuwa.
       </p>
       <p>
         All of my projects are available at <a href="https://tkdeshan.github.io/my_portfolio/">https://tkdeshan.github.io/my_portfolio/</a>